WPManageNinja/mollie-for-paymattic/README.md

 # mollie-for-paymattic
 An example plugin for Paymattic payment module integrations.

-# procedure of integrating a custom payment module with paymattic
+# Procedure of integrating a custom payment module with paymattic
-Here we tried to show how to integrate a custom payment gateway with paymattic by showcasing payment gateway integration.
+Here we tried to show how to integrate a custom payment gateway/module with paymattic by showcasing <b>mollie</b> payment gateway integration.
-As we did this demo with <b>mollie</b> payment gateway make sure you replace mollie with your <b>custom payment name </b> in all the hooks you find across all the files.
+As we did this demo with <b>mollie</b>, please make sure you replace mollie with your <b>custom payment name </b> in all the hooks you find across all the files.

 ex: add_action('wppayform/form_submission_make_payment_mollie', array($this, 'makeFormPayment'), 10, 6); wiil be add_action('wppayform/form_submission_make_payment_custom_payment', array($this, 'makeFormPayment'), 10, 6);

 ## module structure
-- plugin file
+- plugin file (the primary file of your module)
-- settings
+- settings (Mandatory settings)
-- Api
+- Api (API interaction and IPN)

-### sample_payment_file.php
+### customo_payment_file.php
 In the main plugin file of the custom payment you need to do some mandatory checks and use the desired <b>wppayform_loaded</b> hook to trigger integrating your custome module.

 ![base_file](base_file.png)